junto-team/drf-friendly-errors/README.md

 ```

 You don't have to specify custom errors for this field in settings,
-because, now friendly-errors would use error code of PrimaryKeyRelatedField (parent class)
+since now friendly-errors would use error codes of PrimaryKeyRelatedField (parent class)
 as default.

 If no parent class errors found, friendly-errors would try to find error codes for parent class of parent class.